KaipoJames/Caesar-Cipher-JS/README.md

     - checkForEmptyShift(shift, text) returns text if there is no shift.
     - isLetter(input) returns true if input is a letter, otherwise returns false.
     - isNegative(input) returns true if input is a negative number, else: false.
+  - NOTE: These methods are properties of the 'Cipher' object.
+You must import the entire library to use these new functions.

 ### Running Tests
  - run ``` npm install ``` to install project dependencies.
  - run ``` npm run test ``` to execute all tests.
+ - run ``` npm run testEncrypt ``` to execute all encryption tests.
+ - run ``` npm run testDecrypt ``` to execute all decryption tests.

 ## Documentation